Straggler Robust Distributed Matrix Inverse Approximation

 The paper is organized as follows.
-In section \ref{prel_sec} we recall basics of matrix inversion, least squares approximation and SD.
-In section \ref{Appr_alg_sec} we propose our matrix inverse and pseudoinverse algorithms.
-In section \ref{Str_pr_sec} we discuss how in a distributed setting these algorithms can be made robust to stragglers.
-Finally, in section \ref{exper_sec} we present some numerical simulations on randomly generated matrices.
-The main contributions are: \begin{itemize}[noitemsep,nolistsep] \item A new matrix inverse approximation algorithm, which is extended to a pseudoinverse algorithm as well. \item Theoretical guarantee on approximation error for symmetric positive definite $\Ab$. \item Discussion on how in a distributed setting, it can be made robust to stragglers. \item Presentation of experiments that corroborate our theoretical results. \end{itemize}
+In Section \ref{prel_sec} we recall basics of matrix inversion, least squares approximation and SD.
+In Section \ref{Appr_alg_sec} we propose our matrix inverse and pseudoinverse algorithms.
+In Section \ref{Str_pr_sec} we present a binary repetition scheme which makes our algorithms robust to stragglers.
+Finally, in Section \ref{exper_sec} we present some numerical simulations on randomly generated matrices.
+Our main contributions are: \begin{itemize}[noitemsep,nolistsep] \item A new matrix inverse approximation algorithm and associated pseudoinverse approximation algorithm. \item Theoretical guarantee on the approximation errors. \item Development of a binary coded computing scheme, which makes the proposed algorithms robust to stragglers. \item Experimental justification of our theory. \end{itemize}